alexentwistle/sub-test/README.md

 ## Done
 - Create requirements file for Sublist3r (and Requests library)
-- Export Sublist3r result as TXT file and remove blank lines
+- Created sub_test.py, which runs Sublist3r on example.org and outputs the subdomains as a txt file (stripped of blank lines)
-- Prepend HTTP and HTTPS to each exported URL, and save as URL list ('fixed.txt')
+- sub_test.py now prepends HTTP and HTTPS to each exported URL, and saves the new URL list as 'fixed.txt'